 Battery Powered Leaf Blowers

-In the late 2000s, manufacturers developed a strong and powerful battery that can provide enough power to supply leaf blower.
+In the late 2000s, manufacturers developed a strong and powerful battery that could supply the leaf blower.

-Today battery powered leaf blower is the best option because of mobility, low pollution emission, and reduced noise.
+Today, battery-powered leaf blowers are the best option because of mobility, low pollution emission, and reduced noise.

 Even in the cities with an explicit ban on leaf blowers, a battery-powered leaf blower is getting a green light.